From synaptic interactions to collective dynamics in random neuronal networks models: critical role of eigenvectors and transient behavior: Introduction

 The paper is organized as follows.
 In Sec. \ref{Sec:Nonnorm} we discuss two important effects caused by the non-orthogonality of eigenvectors of non-normal matrices, namely high sensitivity of the spectra and the transient behavior of the linearized dynamics.
 We briefly describe free probability theory in Section~\ref{Sec:FRV}, showing how it allows one to calculate the spectral density and gives an access to the eigenvector non-orthogonality.
 In Section~\ref{sec:networks} we reframe the model introduced by Rajan and Abbott in this language.
-Applying the theoretical toolbox explained in Appendices we recover and generalize their main results for the unbalanced network.
-In doing so, we uncover the analytic formulas for the one-point eigenvector correlation function for this model, crucial for the determining its stability.
-Since free random variables work also in the case of heavy, spectral tails~\cite{HEAVY}, we also present results for the spectra and eigenvectors of the Rajan-Abbott model adapted for the case of the Cauchy noise.
+Applying the theoretical toolbox explained in Appendices~A-C we recover and generalize their main results for the unbalanced network.
+In doing so, we uncover the analytic formulas for the one-point eigenvector correlation function for this model, which is crucial for the determining its stability.
+Since FRV work also in the case of heavy-tailed distributions~\citep{HEAVY}, we present results for the spectra and eigenvectors of the Rajan-Abbott model adapted for the case of Cauchy noise.
 We successfully confirm our analytic predictions with numerical simulations.

-Further, in Section~\ref{Sec:Nonnormality}, we show explicitly that the excitation/inhibition balance condition, not only tames the spectral outliers, but also exerts dramatic effects on non-orthogonality of eigenvectors, increasing the networks' eigenvalue condition number by several orders of magnitude.
-Section~\ref{sec:summup} closes the paper with a summary of the main results and its implications.
+Further, in Section~\ref{Sec:Nonnormality}, we show explicitly that the excitation/inhibition balance condition not only tames the spectral outliers, but also exerts dramatic effects on the non-orthogonality of eigenvectors, increasing the networks' eigenvalue condition number by several orders of magnitude.
+Section~\ref{sec:summup} closes the paper with a summary of the main results and their implications.
 It also outlines main promising directions for further studies using the presented formalism.